emcdo411/the-pro-power-discovery/legal/SOW.md

 The objective of this engagement is to evaluate Pro Power Support's operational architecture, decision flows, field-to-office visibility, AI integration readiness, and execution risk profile — and to design, build, and deploy a proprietary DARE Intelligence System that surfaces operational blind spots, scores risk exposure, and delivers a prioritized action stack and executive findings brief enabling measurable operational improvement.

-This engagement is two things simultaneously: an operational diagnostic and a technology build.
+This engagement is simultaneously:

+1. An operational resilience diagnostic
+2. A proprietary AI intelligence system build

 Epoch Frameworks LLC will conduct the DARE assessment AND construct the underlying AI intelligence system that executes it.
 Client receives both the findings and the operational benefit of a system built specifically for Pro Power Support's infrastructure environment.

 ---

 # 2. What Is Being Built

-This engagement deploys the DARE Operational Resilience Intelligence System — a proprietary AI-powered diagnostic engine built and operated by Epoch Frameworks LLC as a one-architect build.
+This engagement deploys the DARE Operational Resilience Intelligence System — a proprietary AI-powered diagnostic engine built and operated by Epoch Frameworks LLC as a one-architect operational intelligence build.

 The system architecture includes six integrated layers: